-The way that Aeronexus has used synths and other sounds on The New Vessel that drew my auditory interest.
+The way that Aeronexus has used synths and other sounds on The New Vessel drew my auditory interest.
 He has managed to create textures and sensations that drive home the feeling of a quest that crosses space.
-There are deep bass rumbles that suggest vast, velvet blackness and high singing synths that evoke nebulae and constellations.
+There are deep bass rumbles that suggest vast, velvet blackness and high-singing synths that evoke nebulae and constellations.
 All in all this creates strong imagery in one’s mind.

 The lead synth parts on The New Vessel use pan pipe, metallic bell/chime sounds and even a Theremin along with more typical synth tones.
 All of these instrument sounds produce effects that fit the melodies they play and in my view add a freshness to the sound of the tracks on which they are used.

 There are interesting melodies and harmonies that call out through this album.
 Some of the melodies are delicate, others are full of triumphant power and there are moments of minor key melancholy as well.
 The harmonic interactions between all of the various intertwining synth lines also stand out for producing unique contrasts.
 To all of this, I have to add my praise for Contre-Attaque's intricate, shredding and driving guitar work on “Universal Equilibrium” which gives that track so much energy and power.

 Another aspect to The New Vessel that I find enjoyable is how layered the tracks are.
 There are a lot of unique sounds and interactions between layers of sound on the album.
 It seems that the more times I listened, the more I got out of the music.
 The trick is that it isn’t too busy.
 Aeronexus has managed to create complex music that isn't muddy or overdone on this album.

 My Favourite Tracks